-The grounds of the church are perfect to take some outdoor photographs thanks to the flora and fauna in the area.
+The grounds of the church are perfect for taking some outdoor photographs, thanks to flora and fauna in the area.

-You can also go inside of the church to see the Bell Tower and the stained glass windows.
-Take time to do the self guided tour of the church and visit the on site gift shop to view the religious items and jewelry for sale.
+You can also visit the church to see the Bell Tower and the stained glass windows.
+Take time to do the self-guided tour of the church and visit the on-site gift shop to view the religious items and jewelry for sale.